 Description: Users can provide all the complaints, suggestions, and reports related to the donation and the distribution experience (reports mainly cover the condition of container boxes, for ex: damaged, not working, etc) with the assistance of Customer Support.

-Provide Donation Feedback
+Provide Donation Feedback Report

-Description: Users provide their feedback on the quality of the provided clothes (ex: condition is same/not same as described by the donator).
+Description: Donee provide their feedback on the quality of the provided clothes (ex: condition is same/not same as described by the donator).

 Assist User